-In some cases, if your landlord doesn't do the required work, they can be prosecuted and fined.
-The local authority may also be able to do the work and charge the cost back to your landlord.
+In some cases, if the landlord doesn't do the required work, they can be prosecuted and fined.
+The local authority may also be able to do the work and charge the cost back to the landlord.

 In England, local authorities can impose a civil penalty of up to £30,000 instead of prosecuting if the landlord has ignored:

 - a prohibition order

 In England, the local authority must consider government guidance called Civil penalties under the Housing and Planning Act 2016 Guidance for Local Housing Authorities when issuing a penalty.

 In England, landlords and agents who get a penalty can appeal to the First-tier Tribunal (Property Chamber) in England.

 Applying for a rent repayment order (England only)